Thoughts & Designs provides you with thoughts and tips for living a productive life. You’ll find designs and tools for living a more productive life.

 I used to work at a print shop where we called it a logo if we typed the name in one of seven fonts and added a clip art next to it.
 Ugh.
 THAT is NOT a logo.

 Sometimes, people confuse the words “Logo”, “Branding”, and “Identity”.
 I‘ve written more about the difference between Logos, Identity, and Branding in another post.

 Say No to Sweat Shop Logo Design

 Design, including Logo Design, is a service, and it takes time.
 Good design is so much more than the end product you receive when the project is over.

 I’d Love to Work with You to Bring Your Project to Life

-I love creating logos for small businesses and organizations and have worked with many work from home moms and other entrepreneurs.
-I have my own process that I follow when I create your logo, which I have written more about here.
+I love creating logos for small businesses and organizations.
+Many work from home moms and other entrepreneurs have worked with my logo design services or WordPress configuration.
+When I create your logoI have my own process that I follow, which I have written more about here.